SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Dashboards/utilization-burn-dashboard.md

 ---
 id:  utilization-burn-dashboard
 title: Burn and Utilization
-sidebar_label: Lesson 5 - Burn and Utilization Dashboards
+sidebar_label: 5.
+Burn and Utilization Dashboards
 sidebar_position: 5
 ---

-## Lesson 5 - Burn and Utilization Dashboards
+## 5. Burn and Utilization Dashboards

 Dashboards are a powerful feature used to quickly support decisions related to a specific contract.